-We have audited the basic financial statements of Contra Costa Community College District (the "District") and its discreetly presented component units, as of and for the year ended June 30, 2012, which collectively comprise the District's basic financial statements and have issued our report thereon dated December 14, 2012.
+We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Contra Costa Community College District (the "District"), as of and for the year ended June 30, 2013, which collectively comprise the District's basic financial statements and have issued our report thereon dated December 18, 2013.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.